ResponsibleTechWork/RespTechWork-website/CONTRIBUTING.md

 We welcome contributions to this project.
 Please follow our code of conduct (CODE_OF_CONDUCT).

-To contribute you will need to fork the project.
+To make code changes you will need to fork the project.
 Thereafter follow the set up instructions in the README file.

+If you don't want to make changes yourself, but would like to make a suggestion or comment, you can open an issue.

 ## Opening an issue